ToniWonKanobi/theoveranalyzed.net/posts/2015/6/27/easily-create-filenames-url-slugs-from-blog-post-titles.md

 After some cribbing of my own, here is the contents of my version of Alex's script:

 ```
+# Takes as input a potentially unsafe-for-URLs string of text (such as a blog post in Title Case) and creates a URL-safe version
+# `This Is a Title of a Post!` --> `this-is-a-title-of-a-post`

 set theclip to the clipboard contents
 on normalize(the_string)
 	set p_script to ¬